reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Substantive Morality.md

 sidebar:
   nav: org
 ---

+Readings:
+- Consequentializing
+	- Goals
+		- Intro to consequentialism vs deontology.
+		- Included acts in the outcomes
+		- Some forms of consequentialism:
+			- Maximizing vs Satisficing
+			- Agent-neutral vs Agent-relative
+			- Time-neutral vs Time-relative
+			- Aggregative vs non-aggregative
+			- Constituitive vs Causal consequences
+	- SEP paper
+	- [x] Nozick, Seperateness of persons paper.
+Why assigning a value to acts is not sufficient.
+	- [ ] Drier, "Structures of Normative Theories" (1993)
+	- [ ] Portmore, "Consequentializing moral theories" (2007)
+	- [ ] Schroeder, "Teleology, Agent-Relative Value, and ‘Good’" (2007)
+	- [ ] Portmore, "Consequentializing" (2009)
+	- [ ] Peterson, "A Royal Road to Consequentialism?"
+(2010)
+	- [x] Brown, "Consequentialize This" (2011)
+	- [x] Drier, "In defense of consequentialization" (2011)
+	- [ ] Schroeder, "You Don't Have to Do What's Best!"
+(2011)
+	- [ ] Hurley, "Consequentializing and Deontologizing" (2013)
+	- [ ] Tenenbaum, "The Perils of Earnest Consequentializing" (2014)
+	- [ ] Portmore, "Replies to Gert, Hurley, and Tenenbaum" (2014)
+	- [x] Schroeder, "Consequentializing and Its Consequences" (2017)
+	- [ ] Sauer, "The cost of consequentialization" (2019)
+- Objections to utilitarianism/consequentialism
+	- Demandingness: agent-relative vs agent-neutral
+	- Time-neutral vs time-relative
+	- Maximizing vs satisficing
+	- Aggregation vs non-aggregative
+- Justified uses of force

 This is to flesh out my substantive ethical theory, to specify specifically which actions are right and wrong in a way that can be characterized without reference to normative terms.

 - Constructivism